-The school is administered and run by the pedagogic head, Marjorie Lacassagne and the administrative head, Flavie Fleuti.
+The school is administered and run by the Head Teacher, Marjorie Lacassagne and the administrative head, Flavie Fleuti.
 The school prides itself on having excellent teachers who are enthusiastic, motivated and passionate about teaching.
 The teachers are supported by class assistants.
 In addition to the regular classes, the children have weekly dance lessons (expression corporelle), music lessons, English lessons and sports lessons that are conducted by specialist teachers in small groups of 9 children.
 During these times, the rest of the class remains with the regular teacher and benefits from a more personalised lesson in which each child’s area of weakness can be addressed.

 In the Petite Section the children learn to socialise, respect the rules of the class and the school and become independent.
 In terms of emotional development the first year is very important because they start to make friends and experience school life, in addition to gaining basics skills.